ESP32-C61-DevKitC-1 v2.0

 Software Setup

-Please proceed to ESP-IDF Get Started, which will quickly help you set up the development environment then flash an application example onto your board.
+Please proceed to ESP-IDF Get Started to set up the development environment and flash an application example onto your board.

 Contents and Packaging